 Ari Abrams has always been fascinated by the weather, and she loves almost everything about her job as a TV meteorologist.
 Her boss, legendary Seattle weatherwoman Torrance Hale, is too distracted to give Ari the mentorship she wants.
 The only person who seems to understand how she feels is sweet but reserved sports reporter Russell Barringer.
 In the aftermath of a disastrous holiday party, Ari and Russell decide to team up to solve their bosses’ relationship issues.
 Between secret gifts and double dates, they start nudging their bosses back together.
 But their well-meaning meddling backfires when the real chemistry builds between Ari and Russell.

-After falling head over heels with The Ex Talk, as soon as I heard Rachel was bringing out another book, I immediately added it to my list.
+After falling head over heels with The Ex Talk, I immediately added it to my list as soon as I heard Rachel was bringing out another book.
 The fact Rachel is also showing us a workplace romance in the workplace again has me, so naturally, it’s added to the list to read in 2022.

 Made in Manhattan by Lauren Layne